SpikeMogo/New_WAND/docs/source/index.rst

 ..
 Note::

 	Hi, I am Spike, developer of WAND 1.0 and WAND 2.0.
 The WAND has always been a free bot and will keep free in the future.
-If you like WAND and want to support me, you can donate.
+If you like WAND and want to support my development, you can donate.
 Would be appreciated!

 	.. image:: https://raw.githubusercontent.com/SpikeMogo/New_WAND/main/docs/resource/dona.png